 - Fifth-wheel: The largest of the towable RVs that attaches inside the truck bed (instead of the hitch)

-- Travel trailer: The largest self-contained campers that attach to a vehicle rear-end hitch
+- Travel trailer: The largest self-contained camper that attaches to a vehicle’s rear-end hitch

 - Toy hauler: Hauls ATVs and motorbikes in an enclosed area that includes sleeping quarters

 - Popup: Smallest of the towable RVs with basic amenities